A musical cryptogram is a series of music notes generated from text.

 Musical cryptograms are a creative aid that any musician can draw inspiration from.
 There are a few options out there so we'll save you some time and share our favorite options.

-Written by musician and creative developer Kai Konishi-Dukes, the app used an algorithm to turns words into music.
+Written by musician and creative developer Kai Konishi-Dukes, the app uses an algorithm to turns words into music.
 Not only did it produce a cryptogram based on the letters you choose, but it also added harmony.

 ClassicFM used the expression musical cipher to describe Clarallel's output and featured this example.